Nalumino Mundia

 Nalumino Mundia (27 November 1927 - 9 November 1988) was a Zambian politician.
 He served as the 4th Prime Minister of the country from 18 February 1981 to 24 April 1985.
 He went on to serve as Zambia's ambassador to the United States, Brazil, Peru and Venezuela.
 He was born in Kalabo.
 He collapsed at a diplomatic function and subsequently died of a heart attack, in the US, on 9 November 1988.
 He had a wife and six children.

+In January 2025, the Mweeke Toll Plaza on the M9 road was renamed to Nalumino Mundia Toll Plaza, named after him.